tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 the size of the abstraction itself.

-In our case, the main mechanism for composable abstractions in Go is the `interface` type, so let's examine the concept under this lens.
+In our case, the main mechanism for composable abstractions in Go is the `interface` type, so let's examine the concept through this lens.

 <figure>